skyportal/skyportal/doc/adding_features.md

 // Accessing the application state const { sourceList } = useSelector((state) => state.sources);
 ```

-In terms of code organization, we bundle all of our Redux-related code (action types, action creators, reducer) associated with a particular branch of the application state together in a file in the `static/js/ducks` directory ([read more about "ducks" modules here](https://github.com/erikras/ducks-modular-redux)).
-Each component definition typically goes in its own file in `static/js/components`.

 Now that we've learned a bit about the various technologies employed in the front-end, let's learn by getting our hands dirty and add a dummy feature to SkyPortal.